How do I use EC2Rescue to troubleshoot issues in my Amazon EC2 Windows instance?

 Offline instance mode

-This mode allows you to select the volume of an offline system.
+With Offline instance mode, you can select the volume of an offline system.
 EC2Rescue analyzes the volume and presents automated rescue and restore options.
-Offline instance mode also includes the same Capture logs feature as Current instance mode.
+Offline instance mode offers the following features:

 • System Information: Displays important system information about the current system in a text box for efficient copying.

-• Select Disk: If multiple offline root volumes are connected to the instance, this feature allows you to select a specific volume.
+• Select Disk: If multiple offline root volumes are connected to the instance, then you can use this feature to select a specific volume.

-• Diagnose and Rescue: Detects and provides options to automatically fix common configuration issues that prevent RDP connections or that cause instance status checks to fail.
-The following items are inspected for possible configuration issues:
+• Diagnose and Rescue: Detects and provides options to automatically fix common configuration issues that prevent RDP connections or cause instance status checks to fail.
+The following settings are inspected for possible configuration issues:

 • Restore: Set the offline instance to boot to Last Known Good Configuration or Restore registry from backup.
 Use this feature if you suspect an improperly configured or corrupted registry.

-• Capture logs: First, select from a list of relevant troubleshooting logs.
+• Capture Logs: Select from a list of relevant troubleshooting logs.
 This feature then automatically gathers and packages those logs into a zipped folder under the name and location that you specify.

 Related information